-1.19 The Consent Holder shall prepare a Cultural and Archaeological Management Plan ("CAMP") in consultation with tangata whenua (as listed in the report referenced in Condition 1.1(a)) and shall submit this to the Manager for approval (such approval not to be unreasonably withheld) prior to the commencement of works.
+mManagement pPlan ("CAMP") in consultation with tangata whenua (as listed in the report referenced in Condition 1.1(a)) and Auckland Council and shall submit this to the Manager for approval (such approval not to be unreasonably withheld) prior to the commencement of works-so that, in the event that as yet unrecorded archaeological evidence is encountered during works, a framework for managing effects on archaeology will be in place.
 The purpose of the CAMP is to identify areas of potential cultural and archaeological significance and to establish methods, such as further archaeological investigation prior to works or monitoring by tangata whenua during works, at sites having potential archaeological and cultural significance.
-The CAMP shall also include the Accidental Discovery Protocol required by Condition 1.20.
+The CAMP shall also include the Accidental Discovery Protocol required by Condition 1.21.